 Councilwoman Sara Bowman, Farmington, MI

 The Martian Invasion of Races holds a special spot in my running heart as it was my first Half Marathon.
 That was in 2009.
-Since then I’ve gone on to run tons more Half Marathons and 14 full marathons.
-Presently I am training for my first 50K in Upstate New York.
+Since then I’ve gone on to run tons more Half Marathons and 17 full marathons.
+Last year I completed to 50K races, the first in Upstate New York the other at Run Woodstock.

 Sharing my love of all things running makes me happy.
 I’ve had the privilege to train with friends and family members to complete every distance from a first 5K to a full Marathon.
 Sometimes it’s even the same person!